Imperial College London

 More on Optimal Co-design and Control

-The key questions for CPS design are what, where, when and how accurate to measure, compute, communicate and store?
-My team is providing answers to these questions by developing control systems theory and mathematical optimization methods to automatically design the algorithms, computer architecture and physical system at the same time.
-This co-design process results in a better overall system compared to iterative methods, where sub-systems are independently designed and optimized.
+The key questions in CPS design are when, where, and how to measure, compute, communicate, and store data.
+My team is on a mission to answer these questions by developing control systems theory and mathematical optimization methods.
+These cutting-edge approaches allow us to seamlessly design algorithms, computer architecture, and physical systems together, resulting in smarter, more efficient, and environmentally friendly CPSs.
+This is in stark contrast to traditional methods where subsystems are independently designed and optimized.

 Software